goonerlagoon/Declutter-Desktop/README.md

 # Declutter-Desktop
-small script for organizing my desktop
+small script for decluttering my desktop by clearing everything except shortcut links and placing them in their appropriate location (i.e. "home_base").